-Contact a Kane County Divorce Attorney For Help
+Contact a St. Charles, IL Divorce Attorney For Help

 Regardless of the decision you make in regards to your family business, legal assistance is needed to ensure that your rights are upheld.
-At Shaw Family Law, P.C. we understand that dividing a family business can be an extremely emotional time.
+At Shaw Sanders, P.C. we understand that dividing a family business can be an extremely emotional time.
 Our attorneys have experience with divorce and business division.
-Contact our Kane County divorce attorneys at 630-584-5550 for a free consultation.
+Contact our skilled Kane County divorce attorneys at 630-584-5550 for a free consultation.